Preparation of Site

 TOPSOIL AND PEAT MOSS

-Two to four inches of good topsoil is essential for any lawn.
-Most soils particularly light or sandy soils can be improved by incorporating 2 to 4 bales of peat moss per 1000 sq.ft.
-Lawns with little or no topsoil may require more frequent feeding and watering.
+Most soils (i.e., light or sandy soils) can be further improved by incorporating 2 - 4 bales of peat moss per 1000 sq. ft.

 LIMESTONE AND FERTILIZERS

-A soil analysis is helpful.
 Most soils have an acidic pH and should be neutralized with limestone.
-The amount applied depends on the existing pH, and the pH you are striving to achieve.
-The correct pH level for lawn and sod areas is between 6.0 and 6.8.
-Fertilizer applied to the soil will also be more efficiently used by turf when pH levels are optimum.
+The amount of limestone depends on the existing pH, and the pH you are striving to achieve (optimal pH = 6.0 - 6.8).
+A soil analysis can be helpful to measure the pH for lawn and sod areas.
+Fertilizer applied to the soil will also be more efficiently used by plants when pH levels are optimum.

-Phosphorus, usually deficient in soils can be brought up to proper levels by applying pre-plant high phosphorous fertilizer.
-Rake or till peat moss, limestone and fertilizer into the soil to a depth of 2 to 3 inches.
+Phosphorus is another important plant nutrient and is usually deficient in soils.
+Apply a pre-plant high phosphorous fertilizer and rake/till it into the soil with soil amendments (i.e., peat moss and limestone) to a depth of 2 - 3 inches.
 Remove stones and other debris.

 INSTALLING THE SOD